 Another common eligibility criterion for loan forgiveness is based on income level.
 Some programs establish an income threshold that borrowers must fall below to qualify for forgiveness.
 This ensures that assistance is targeted towards those struggling with repayment due to limited financial resources.

-For instance, the Income-Driven Repayment (IDR) plans calculate monthly payments based on the borrower’s income and family size.
-Any remaining balance can be forgiven after making payments under an IDR plan for a specified period (usually 20 or 25 years).
+For instance, Income-Driven Repayment (IDR) plans calculate monthly payments based on the borrower’s income and family size.
+After making payments under an IDR plan for a specified period (usually 20 or 25 years), any remaining balance can be forgiven.

 It’s important to note that different loan types may have specific eligibility criteria.
 For example, Perkins Loans have unique provisions regarding cancellation and discharge based on factors such as employment in certain professions or volunteer service.